Carrot Poke Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

 Looking for a new twist on carrot cake?
-This delicious Gooey Cinnamon Carrot Poke Cake is loaded with carrots, coconut and pineapple.
+This delicious gooey Carrot Poke Cake is loaded with carrots, coconut and pineapple.
 Then topped with a buttermilk glaze and cinnamon cream cheese frosting.
-It’s the BEST!!
-Make it for Easter today.
+It’s the perfect twist on Carrot Cake and a great Easter dessert that can be made ahead.

 This Gooey Cinnamon Carrot Poke Cake is INSANE.
 It’s is over the top.
 It is that cake where you say, “Gimme a fork.”
 Then demolish the whole entire thing.
 Well, maybe not that whole thing, but I sure did think about it!